 Ash Land by Matt Harry

-Review Right from page one, readers will understand the kind of world that Ash Land by Matt Harry is set in.
-With a first sentence that reads "No one knows how to stop the Ash", we understand that humanity is at the mercy of the environment in which they all live.
-And it is not… Continue reading Ash Land by Matt Harry
+Right from page one, readers will understand the kind of world that Ash Land by Matt Harry is set in.
+With a first sentence that reads “No one knows how to stop the Ash”, we understand that humanity is at the mercy of the environment in which they all live.
+And it is not favorable to anyone with muscle tissue.

 The Lies We Trade by Kristine Delano